On this Page

 DocOrigin Merge strives to and seems to succeed in ignoring all of the RTF syntaxes that it doesn't understand.
 But you would be well advised to keep your RTF to a much more reasonable subset.
 For example, at worst, use a rich-text editor, not Microsoft Word, to edit your RTF.
 The bloat that is in MS Word is unbelievable.
 This generally makes it impossible to find your actual text or to do any debugging since the RTF string lengths will be huge and unmanageable.
 KEEP IT SIMPLE.

 DocOrigin supports rich text format directly in text objects through the use of the Common Properties Tab.
-In addition, rich text formatting is retained from your clipboard when copied from other files such as PDFs, Word documents, and other DocOrigin files.
+In addition, rich text formatting is retained from your clipboard when copied from other files, such as PDFs, Word documents, and other DocOrigin files.
 Lastly, external rich text files (RTF) can be directly imported into a DocOrigin file (see chapter below).

 Like all textual data fields, RTF text fields support square-bracketed references to field names, in the style [fieldname].
 However, such a string cannot have any RTF syntax within it.
 Don't bold the field name in your RTF editor, or make any such rich text changes.
 It must be literal.
 Your best action is to open your RTF in a plain text editor and verify that your [fieldName] reference is intact.
 Looking at your RTF in a plain text editor will be instructive and will surely lead you away from RTF editors that inject so much extra syntax.